Fire Safety Policies

 The goal of any fire alarm system is to ensure that residents are alerted to a fire early enough to evacuate safely from the building.
 To ensure that residents will respond to an alarm, the fire alarm system must be reliable and free of nuisance alarms.
 Nuisance alarms create complacency among residents and can hinder evacuation.

-When nuisance alarms occur within a room or suite, refer to Fine Schedule for penalty.
+When nuisance alarms occur within a room or suite, refer to the Fine Schedules for the relevant penalty.

 Candles, Incense, and Flammable Liquids

-Candles (decorative or otherwise) and incense are not permitted in any undergraduate or graduate dormitory room, annex or common space and will be confiscated and disposed of immediately.
-Please refer to Fine Schedule for penalty.
-If a candle cannot be easily removed from its holder, container or receptacle, all parts will be confiscated and disposed of.
-If unattended lit items are discovered, these items will be extinguished, confiscated and disposed of immediately.
-Please refer to Fine Schedule for penalty.
+Candles (decorative or otherwise) and incense are not permitted in any undergraduate or graduate dormitory room, annex, or common space and will be confiscated and immediately discarded.
+If a candle cannot be easily removed from its holder, container, or receptacle, all parts will be confiscated and disposed of.
+If unattended lit items are discovered, these items will be extinguished, confiscated, and immediately discarded.
+Please refer to the Fine Schedules for the relevant penalties.

 Alcohol lamps, oil lamps, fireworks (including hand held sparklers, ground based sparklers and novelties), flammable or combustible materials such as gasoline, kerosene, propane, lighter fluid, charcoal products containing accelerants, or similar substances are also not permitted in any student housing unit.
-When discovered, the item will be confiscated and disposed of immediately.
-Please refer to Fine Schedule for penalty.
+When discovered, the item will be confiscated and immediately discarded.
+Please refer to the Fine Schedules for the relevant penalty.
 Grills are prohibited as is grilling without the permission of the University.
-Grills discovered on exterior grounds will be confiscated and immediately disposed of.
+Grills discovered on exterior grounds will be confiscated and immediately discarded.

 Conference & Event Services Use of Outdoor Space Policy